Kim Gartner

 Kim Gartner is a Canadian politician who was elected to the Legislative Assembly of Saskatchewan in the 2024 general election, representing Kindersley-Biggar as a member of the Saskatchewan Party.

 Prior to his election, he served as a school trustee with the Living Sky School Division.
-He was born near Macklin, Saskatchewan.
+He was born near Macklin, Saskatchewan, Canada.

+Political career

+On December 11, 2025, Gartner was named Saskatchewan’s Minister of Highways.